bitrise-io/devcenter/_articles/en/steps-and-workflows/default-workflows.md

 ## The deploy workflow

-The `deploy` workflow is automatically created when adding a new app.
+The `deploy` workflow is automatically created when adding a new app if you have tests configured in your app.
 It is similar to the [primary workflow](/getting-started/getting-started-workflows#the-primary-workflow) in a number of ways:

 * it has the same 'basic' steps
 * its specific steps are dependent on the project type